-- ☐ If the orange DISPLAY OFF indicator is on, press the DISPLAY OFF button. - ☐ Otherwise, follow these steps: - 1 Press and hold the power button for more than four seconds to check that the power indicator goes out.
-Then turn on your computer again. - 2 If your computer screen still remains blank, unplug the AC adapter and leave the computer for about five minutes.
-Then plug in the AC adapter and turn on the computer again.
+- ☐ If the orange DISPLAY OFF indicator is on, press the DISPLAY OFF button. - ☐ Press any key on the wireless keyboard or the sleep button on the remote commander to bring your computer back into Normal mode from Sleep mode. - ☐ Press the Alt+F4 keys several times to close the application window.
+An application error may have been occurred. - Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart. - Press and hold the power button for more than four seconds to shut down your computer.
+Unplug the AC adapter and leave the computer for about five minutes.
+Then, plug in the AC adapter and turn on the computer again.